BDI-pathogens/phyloscanner/phyloflows/README.md

 sampling probabilities differ.
 In our experience this situation not only occurs frequently in observational epidemiologic studies but also controlled situations (trials).
-Suppose that population “1” is sampled with probability\(s_1=0.6\) and population “2” with probability
+Suppose that population “1” is sampled with probability
-\(s_2=1\).
+ $s_1=0.6$
+and population “2” with probability
+ $s_2=1$
+.
 On expectation, we then observe the transmission flows
-\(n_{ij}= z_{ij} * s_i * s_j\), if we assume that sampling within and
+ $n_{ij}= z_{ij} * s_i * s_j$
-between the two groups is independent of each other, and if we ignore the fact that in reality sampling is without replacement.
+, if we assume that sampling within and between the two groups is independent of each other, and if we ignore the fact that in reality sampling is without replacement.
 It won t matter much in reasonably large populations anyway, considering the extent of typical sampling differences.
 So what we observe is on expectation

 $$
 (n_{11}=18, n_{12}=6, n_{21}=12, n_{22}=20),